CVs and NIH Biosketches

-Most grant applications require a Biographical Sketch ("Biosketch"), an abbreviated record of your accomplishments.
+Most grant applications require a Biographical Sketch ("biosketch"), an abbreviated record of your accomplishments.
 If you are engaged in research, even as a collaborator, you will need a biosketch.
 The National Institutes of Health (NIH) Biographical Sketch is the most common format.
-It is similar to a CV but limited to four (4) pages with information pertinent to the application.
-The biosketch must include standard biographical information in addition to four (4) key sections:
+It is similar to a CV but limited to five (5) pages with information pertinent to the application.

-Research Support, listing ongoing and completed research projects.
+- Research Support, a selected list of ongoing and completed research projects